DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-11-21-interruption-module.md

 - users were attracted to read the message because ‘graphically it stood out’.

-> "as someone who does have bad eyesight it's visually clear to see." - research participant 4
+> "as someone who does have bad eyesight it’s visually clear to see." - research participant 4

 - most users were drawn to the statistic ‘90% of successful candidates write about 500 words or more’.